2580vfrhureal/notes/interview-prep/HW.md

 9. **Monitoring and Logging**:
    - **CloudWatch**: Monitors and logs application and infrastructure metrics.
    - **ELK Stack**: Aggregates, stores, and visualizes logs for troubleshooting and analysis.

+## Homework14

+### CI/CD (Continuous Integration/Continuous Deployment)

+**CI/CD**:

+- **Continuous Integration (CI)**: A development practice where developers integrate code into a shared repository frequently.
+Each integration is verified by an automated build and automated tests to detect issues early.
+- **Continuous Deployment (CD)**: The practice of automatically deploying every code change to production after passing all stages of the build and test process.
+This ensures that software can be released reliably at any time.

+**Tools Used**:

+- **Jenkins**: An open-source automation server for building, deploying, and automating software development projects.
+- **GitLab CI/CD**: A built-in CI/CD tool provided by GitLab.
+- **Travis CI**: A hosted continuous integration service used to build and test software projects hosted on GitHub.
+- **CircleCI**: A CI/CD tool that automates the process of software development.
+- **Bamboo**: A CI/CD server by Atlassian that provides continuous integration and deployment services.

+### How Jenkins Works

+**Jenkins**:

+- Jenkins is an automation server that helps automate parts of the software development process related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

+**How Jenkins Works**:

+1. **Install Jenkins**: Set up Jenkins on a server (can be on-premises or cloud-based).
+2. **Create a Job**: Define a job that specifies a project’s build, test, and deployment process.
+3. **Source Code Management**: Integrate Jenkins with a version control system like Git.
+4. **Build Triggers**: Configure triggers such as periodic builds, webhook triggers on repository changes, or manual triggers.
+5. **Build Steps**: Define steps to compile, test, and package the code.
+6. **Post-Build Actions**: Define actions such as notifications, deployments, or integrations with other tools after the build completes.

+### Team Structure

+**Typical Team Structure**:

+- **Product Owner**: Defines the product vision, backlog, and priorities.
+- **Scrum Master**: Facilitates the Scrum process, removes impediments.
+- **Developers**: Write and maintain the code.
+- **QA/Testers**: Ensure the quality of the product by writing and running tests.
+- **UX/UI Designers**: Design the user interface and user experience.
+- **DevOps Engineers**: Manage CI/CD pipelines, deployment, and infrastructure.
+- **Stakeholders**: Include end-users, clients, and other parties interested in the project.

+### Agile Methodology

+**Agile Methodology**:

+- An iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches.
+Instead of betting everything on a "big bang" launch, an agile team delivers work in small, but consumable, increments.

+**Agile Principles**:

+- Customer satisfaction through early and continuous delivery of valuable software.
+- Welcome changing requirements, even late in development.
+- Deliver working software frequently, with a preference for shorter timescales.
+- Close, daily cooperation between business people and developers.
+- Projects are built around motivated individuals who should be trusted.
+- Face-to-face conversation is the best form of communication.
+- Working software is the primary measure of progress.
+- Sustainable development, able to maintain a constant pace.
+- Continuous attention to technical excellence and good design.
+- Simplicity—the art of maximizing the amount of work not done—is essential.
+- Self-organizing teams.
+- Regular adaptation to changing circumstances.

+### Agile vs Waterfall

+**Agile**:

+- **Iterative and Incremental**: Development in small increments with customer feedback.
+- **Flexibility**: Adaptable to changes even late in the project.
+- **Collaboration**: Close collaboration between cross-functional teams.
+- **Delivery**: Frequent delivery of working software.

+**Waterfall**:

+- **Sequential**: Linear and sequential approach with distinct phases (requirements, design, implementation, verification, maintenance).
+- **Rigidity**: Difficult to accommodate changes once the project is in the later phases.
+- **Documentation**: Heavy documentation at each stage.
+- **Delivery**: Delivery of the complete product at the end of the development cycle.

+### Solving Difficulties

+**Steps to Solve Difficulties**:

+1. **Analyze the Problem**: Understand the problem thoroughly before attempting to solve it.
+2. **Research**: Look for similar issues or solutions online.
+3. **Break Down the Problem**: Break the problem into smaller, manageable parts.
+4. **Ask for Help**: Seek assistance from teammates or mentors.
+5. **Experiment and Iterate**: Try different approaches and iterate based on feedback.
+6. **Documentation**: Document the problem and solutions for future reference.

+### Handling Conflicts with Teammates

+**Steps to Handle Conflicts**:

+1. **Stay Calm and Professional**: Approach the conflict with a calm and professional attitude.
+2. **Communicate Openly**: Discuss the issue directly with the teammate involved.
+3. **Listen Actively**: Understand their perspective and concerns.
+4. **Seek Common Ground**: Find areas of agreement and build from there.
+5. **Involve a Mediator**: If necessary, involve a third party like a manager or Scrum Master to mediate.
+6. **Focus on Solutions**: Work collaboratively to find a solution that benefits the team and project.

+### Handling Work Not Finished Before Deadline

+**Steps to Take if You Can't Finish Work Before Deadline**:

+1. **Prioritize Tasks**: Focus on the most critical tasks that need to be completed.
+2. **Communicate Early**: Inform your team and stakeholders about potential delays as soon as possible.
+3. **Seek Help**: Ask for assistance from teammates to share the workload.
+4. **Negotiate Deadline**: If possible, negotiate an extension for the deadline.
+5. **Break Down Tasks**: Break down remaining tasks into smaller parts to manage them better.
+6. **Reflect and Learn**: After the deadline, reflect on what caused the delay and how to improve in the future.